OpenSUSE: YaST Control Center

 SUSE includes an installation and administration program called YaST ("Yet another Setup Tool") which handles hard disk partitioning, system setup, RPM package management, online updates, network, and firewall configuration, user administration and more in an integrated interface.
 By 2010, many more YaST modules were added, including one for Bluetooth support.
 It also controls all software applications.
 SaX2 was once integrated into YaST to change monitor settings, however, with openSUSE 11.3 SaX2 has been removed.

 The GTK user interface was removed starting with Leap 42.1, however, the ncurses and Qt interfaces remain.

+YaST was deprecated starting with Leap 16 with the Qt interface removed, however, the ncurses interface is still available to download and use.